Skip to main content

 Detach volume from snapshot schedule

-You can detach a volume from a snapshot schedule.
+You can disconnect a volume connected to the snapshot schedule.

-1. Go to the KakaoCloud Console > Beyond Compute Service > Virtual Machine.
+1. Go to Compute > Beyond Compute Service > Virtual Machine in the KakaoCloud console.

-3. In the popup, select the volume to detach and click [Detach].
+3. In the list of the Connected volumes tab, select the volume to disconnect, then click the [Disconnect] button.

 Delete snapshot schedule

-You can delete snapshot schedules that are no longer in use.
+You can delete a snapshot schedule that is no longer used.

-1. Go to the KakaoCloud Console > Beyond Compute Service > Virtual Machine.
+1. Go to Compute > Beyond Compute Service > Virtual Machine in the KakaoCloud console.

-2. In the Snapshot schedule menu, click the [More Options] icon of the schedule > Delete snapshot schedule.
+2. In the Snapshot schedule menu, select [⋮] button > Delete for the snapshot schedule to delete.

-You can restore instance data using volumes created from snapshots.
+You can restore instance data by using a volume created from a snapshot.

 Restore data by creating new instance

-This method restores data by creating a new instance, attaching a volume, and restoring data.
+This method creates a new instance, attaches the volume, and restores the data.

 info

-• This guide describes how to recover only the backed-up data, not restoring the root volume that contains the OS.
+• This document describes how to restore only the backed-up data, not how to directly restore the volume where the OS is stored as the root volume.

 Step 1.
-Create snapshot of the instance to be restored (Optional)
+Create snapshot from instance to be restored (Optional)

 info

-If a snapshot already exists, you may skip this step.
+If a snapshot has already been created, skip this step.

-1. Stop the instance that needs to be restored.
-Wait until its status becomes Stopped.
+1. Stop the instance that needs restoration, meaning the instance that does not boot or cannot be accessed.
+Wait until the status of the instance that needs restoration becomes Stopped.

-2. Refer to the Create and manage snapshot guide to create a snapshot of the volume storing the data.
+2. Refer to the Create and manage snapshot document to create a snapshot of the volume where the data is stored.

 Step 2.
-Create volume from snapshot with data to be restored (Optional)
+Create volume via snapshot containing data to be restored (Optional)

 info

-If the volume has already been created, you may skip this step.
-For creating a volume from a snapshot, refer to the Restore volume from snapshot tab guide.
+If the volume has already been created, skip this step.
+For how to create a volume from a snapshot, refer to the Restore volume in snapshot menu document.

 Step 3.
-Create a new instance to restore data
+Create new instance to be restored

-Refer to the Create instance guide to create a new instance with the same type and volume size as the original.
+Refer to the Create instance document to create a new instance with the same conditions as the instance that needs restoration, such as instance type and volume size.

-1. Refer to the Connect to Linux instance document to connect to the newly created Linux instance.
+1. Refer to the Connect to instance document and connect to the newly created Linux instance from the previous step.

 lsblk